joel-chu/vue3-vite-jsx/README.md

 And Vue won't throw error about _Invalid VNode type: undefined_ You will get the above mentioned error if you return the JSX from the `setup`

-One other thing is - see mom, no `.value`.
+One other thing is - _Look mom, no `.value`_.
 You don't actually need to access the property like `this.count.value` from the `ref`.
 Added bonus.

 ## Using JSX with pinia